 Talking therapies are explained in this NHS Choices video.

-In 2016/17, 87.4% of those finishing a course of treatment waited less than 6 weeks for their first treatment.
-But waiting times for first treatment varied substantially across England, from 5 days in Stoke-on-Trent to 135 days in Leicester.
-Many areas had longer waits for second treatment than for first treatment.
-Waiting times for first and second treatment combined varied from 16 days in Waltham Forest to 167 days in Leicester.
+89.4% of those finishing a course of treatment in 2018/19 waited less than 6 weeks for their first treatment.
+However, waiting times for first treatment varied substantially across England, from lows of 4 days in Basildon and Brentwood to highs of 61 days in Manchester.
+In most areas, patients waited longer between their first and second treatments than they waited for their first treatment.
+Waiting times for first and second treatment combined varied from 22 days in Wakefield to 162 days in Heywood, Middleton and Rochdale.
+Click the thumbnail map to the left for more.

-Just under half of those finishing a course of IAPT treatment moved to recovery (i.e. they were no longer classed as having a clinical case of a mental health problem).
-In 2016/17, recovery rates varied from 66% in Rushcliffe to 33% in Leicester.
-Two-thirds of people showed a reliable improvement after finishing a course of IAPT treatment.
-Improvement rates varied from 80% in South West Lincolnshire to 46% in Leicester.
+Just over half of those finishing a course of IAPT treatment moved to recovery (i.e. they were no longer classed as having a clinical case of a mental health problem).
+In 2018/19, recovery rates varied from 66% in Stoke-on-Trent to 33% in Wirral.
+Two-thirds of people showed a reliable improvement in their condition after finishing a course of IAPT treatment.
+Improvement rates varied from 81% in South Kent Coast and East Staffordshire to 53% in Swindon.
+Click the thumbnail map to the left for more.

 Contact with and access to mental health services varies across the country.
-In Blackburn with Darwen, 4.4% of the population were in contact with adult mental health services as of December 2017.
-In Milton Keynes, the figure was 0.1%.
+In Preston, 10.8% of the adult population were in contact with adult mental health services during 2018/19.
+In Mid Suffolk, the figure was 2.5%.
+Click the thumbnail map to the left for more information.

-NHS England’s Five Year Forward View Dashboard provides a national and local overview of spending on mental health services.
+NHS England’s Mental Health Dashboard provides a national and local overview of spending on mental health services.

 Commissioners are expected to attain the Mental Health Investment Standard, which means that the proportional increase on mental health spending each year should be larger than the proportional increase in overall spending by CCGs.
-In 2017/18, total CCG spending on mental health was planned to rise from 13.6% of total spending to 13.9%, so the national standard was expected to be met.
+NHS England reports 186 of 191 CCGs are due to meet this standard in 2019/20.
+However, data on local CCG mental health spending isn’t published.
+Instead, figures are available on a wider spending category that includes learning disability and dementia services.
+Learning disability and dementia spending isn’t counted in the mental health investment standard.